kubermatic/docs/content/kubeone/master/guides/autoscaler_addon/_index.en.md

 ## The Prerequisites

 Using the Kubernetes Cluster Autoscaler in the KubeOne cluster requires some prerequisites to be met, which are:
-* KubeOne 1.3.0 or newer is required
+* KubeOne 1.3.1 or newer is required
 * The worker nodes need to be managed by the Kubermatic machine-controller.
-Therefore, we recommend checking the [concepts](https://docs.kubermatic.com/kubeone/v1.3/architecture/concepts/) document to learn more about how Cluster-API and Kubermatic [machine-controller](https://docs.kubermatic.com/kubeone/v1.3/guides/machine_controller/) work
+Therefore, we recommend checking the [concepts][concepts] document to learn more about how Cluster-API and Kubermatic [machine-controller][machine-controller] work
 * A Kubernetes cluster running Kubernetes v1.19 or newer is required

 ## How It Works

-We will use the KubeOne [addons mechanism](https://docs.kubermatic.com/kubeone/v1.3/guides/addons/) to deploy the Cluster Autoscaler, which will use the Cluster-API provider.
+We will use the KubeOne [addons mechanism][addons] to deploy the Cluster Autoscaler, which will use the Cluster-API provider.
 First, the cluster is autoscaled by increasing/decreasing replicas on the chosen Machinedeployment objects.
 Once the Machinedeployment is scaled, the Kubermatic machine-controller creates a new instance and joins it to the cluster (if the cluster is scaled up) or deletes one of the existing instances (if the cluster is scaled down).
 The Machinedeployment object for scaling is chosen randomly from a set of Machinedeployments that have autoscaling enabled. **It is important to note that pending pods will cause autoscaler to upscale while lack of workloads (too many free resources on the nodes) will cause it to downscale.**

 ## Installing Kubernetes Cluster Autoscaler on KubeOne Cluster